ChaosExAnima/echonyc.blog/src/content/blog/wild-wild-world.md

 categories:
     - 'musings'
 coverImage: 'images/pexels-photo-4786270.jpeg'
+coverAlt: 'Photo looking out an open window onto a city'
 ---

 Hi folks!
 It's been a while, hasn't it?
 Since my last post I've been dealing with my mental health and just \*gestures at world\*.